Native British martial arts?

 Cattle rustling between the clans went on relentlessly, despite the high morality of the Highlanders, and this is said to have been due to the cattle being considered communal property – rather like the Native American Indians and roaming bison.
 Hence the successful cattle thief had greater kudos within the clan than the skilled and brave drovers.
 During this arduous journey, the drovers were at constant risk of having their cattle plundered by armed “reivers”, or rustlers.
 The Border area between central Scotland and northern England had a particularly high population of reivers, ranging from the poorest peasant to landed gentry, as there was a lot of money to be made stealing the cattle.
 But there were protection rackets even then.
 The black cattle could be protected at a price – which is where the term “blackmail” is said to be originated.
 The clan MacGregor, among many others, could be paid to provide an armed escort.

-Note the choice of the phrase : "could be paid to provide an armed escort".
-Selling protection against theft is, of course, a euphamism for a protection racket.
+Note the choice of the phrase : "could be paid to provide an armed escort" and Elizabeth McQuillan's emphasis on protection racket.
 Rob Roy MacGregor gave us the word blackmail from the 'rent' he charged drovers for the cattle they moved across his lands.
 And let's not forget how valuable these cattle were.